Install and activate VMware HCX in Azure VMware Solution

 VMware HCX is an application mobility platform designed for simplifying application migration, rebalancing workloads, and optimizing disaster recovery across data centers and clouds.

 VMware HCX has two component services: HCX Cloud Manager and HCX Connector.
-These components work together for HCX operations.
+These components work together for VMware HCX operations.

-In this article, you'll learn how to install and activate the VMware HCX Cloud Manager and VMware HCX Connector components.
+This article shows you how to install and activate the VMware HCX Cloud Manager and VMware HCX Connector components.

 HCX Cloud manager is typically deployed as the destination (cloud side), but it can also be used as the source in cloud-to-cloud deployments.
 HCX Connector is deployed at the source (on-premises environment).
 A download link is provided for deploying HCX Connector appliance from within the HCX Cloud Manager.